KosRud/DQ-skinning-for-Unity/README.md

 After extracting the bone array in `Start()` my script disables `SkinnedMeshRenderer` component as it is no longer needed.
 All the animations are performed by the script.
 You can verify it in the editor after hitting play button.

+## Performance:

+During my testing the amount of time spent on actual skinning was negligible compared to the amount of time extracting `localToWorldMatrix` from every bone in the hierarchy.

+As long as you are not creating hundreds of characters with complex rigs (no matter the polycount) there should be no significant performance hit.

+If anyone knows how to optimize extracting `localToWorldMatrix` of the bones please create an [issue](https://github.com/ConstantineRudenko/DQ-skinning-for-Unity/issues) or message me on [unity forum](https://forum.unity.com/threads/dual-quaternion-skinning-for-unity.501245/).

+Works **A LOT** faster with IL2CPP, about 30% slower than built-in skinning in worst-case scenario according to my testing.

 ## How do I use custom shaders?

 Alas it's complicated.<br>